 As far as my own personal inklings for the ideal studio, I was drawn to a couple in particular, Samadhi Yoga being one of them.
 Everything from the decor, the music and smells, to the variety of classes and workshops offered, I was really given the impression that this studio was catering to my specific personality type.
 Samadhi is the type of studio that has instructors chanting and playing an instrument for you during savasana (final resting pose) after giving individual adjustments and aromatherapy in order to encourage each student to completely unwind.

 Phone Number: (303) 860-9642

-If you are new to Denver or new to the yoga scene, I urge you to take your own tour and find the one that resonates most for you.
-For those of you who have already done this, what’s your favorite?
-Leave a comment below.
+If you are new to Denver or new to the yoga scene, I urge you to take your own tour and find the yoga classes that resonates most for you.